Mozarabic chant

-Mozarabic chant (also known as the Hispanic chant, Old Hispanic chant, Old Spanish chant, or Visigothic chant) is the liturgical plainchant repertory of the Visigothic/Mozarabic rite of the Catholic Church, related to the Gregorian chant.
-It is primarily associated with Hispania under Visigothic rule and later with the Mozarabs (Hispanic Catholic Christians living under Islamic rule and speaking Arabic) and was replaced by the chant of the Roman rite following the Christian Reconquest of the Iberian Peninsula.
+Mozarabic chant (also known as the Hispanic chant, Old Hispanic chant, Old Spanish chant, or Visigothic chant) is the liturgical plainchant repertory of the Mozarabic rite of the Catholic Church, related to the Gregorian chant.
+It is primarily associated with Hispania under Visigothic rule and later with the Mozarabs (Hispanic Christians living under Islamic rule) and was replaced by the chant of the Roman rite following the Christian Reconquest of the Iberian Peninsula.
 Although its original medieval form is largely lost, a few chants have survived with readable musical notation, and the chanted rite was later revived in altered form and continues to be used in a few isolated locations in Spain, primarily in Toledo.

 Terminology

-Dissatisfaction with the Islamic term "Mozarabic chant" has led to the use of several competing names for the music to which it refers.
-The Islamic term Mozarabic was used by the Islamic rulers of Hispania (Al Andalus) to refer to the Mozarabs, that is, the Christians of Visigothic ruled Hispania (modern Spain and Portugal) living under Muslim rule.
-However, the chant existed before the Muslim occupation began in 711.
-Visigothic refers to the Visigoths who dominated the Iberian peninsula in the centuries prior to the Muslim invasion and converted from Arian Christianity to Roman Catholic Christianity in 587.
-However, this Catholic rite existed in Hispania prior to their conversion, and the chant was not limited to the Visigoths, so "Old Spanish" can also be seen as an inaccurate alternative.
+Confusion caused by the expression "Mozarabic chant" has led to the use of several competing names for the music to which it refers.
+The term Mozarabic refers to the Mozarabs, that is, the Christians of Al-Andalus (which included parts of modern Spain and Portugal) living under Muslim rule.
+However, the chant existed before the Muslim conquest of 711 CE.
+Visigothic refers to the Visigoths who dominated the Iberian peninsula in the centuries prior to the Muslim conquest and converted from Arian Christianity to Roman Catholic Christianity in 587 CE.
+However, this Catholic rite already existed in Hispania prior to their conversion, and the chant was not limited to the Visigoths, so "Old Spanish" has been used as an inaccurate alternative.
 Because the chant was found in Portugal as well as Spain, the term "Hispanic" has also been used by scholars.
 Because of the ambiguity and vagueness of the terms "Visigothic", "Hispanic", and "Mozarabic", "scholars have come to favour the term 'Old Hispanic' for this repertory" (Randel and Nadeau n.d.).

 History

-The basic structure of the rite that came to be known as the Visigothic rite (later Mozarabic) was documented by St. Isidore of Seville in the 7th century.
-The Credo had already been introduced into the Visigothic rite (later Mozarabic rite) in the Third Council of Toledo of 589, in which the Visigoths officially converted to Catholicism.
+The basic structure of the rite that came to be known as the Mozarabic Rite was documented by St. Isidore of Seville in the 7th century.
+The Credo had already been introduced into this rite in the Third Council of Toledo of 589, in which the Visigoths officially converted to Catholicism.
 (The Credo would not be used in the Roman rite in Rome itself until after 1014, at the request of the Holy Roman Emperor Henry II.)